 I hope you’ve enjoyed hearing about my top things to do in Valencia.
 It’s one of my fave places I’ve visited recently, and I’d recommend it for a city break in the sunshine.
 Let me know your favourite places in the city or leave any questions below!

 Looking for other things to do during your trip?
-Find out my top picks of where to stay in Valencia, where I think you should go for the best view of Valencia and read about my tapas tour of Valencia.
+Find out my top picks of where to stay in Valencia, where I think you should go for the best view of Valencia, whether it’s worth buying the Valencia Tourist Card and read about my tapas tour of Valencia.

 Enjoyed this post?
 Pin it for later…